ShrRa/interpython_hpc/_episodes/26-resource-monitoring-parallel.md

 ## Monitoring the parallel script using `psutil`

 A more convenient approach for job monitoring is to use the Python package `psutil`.
-It allows us to collect resource usage information from within our script itself.
+It allows us to collect resource usage information from within our script itself along with allowing us to accurately track the CPU% and memory usage for each indivial copy(rank/number of processes) instead of just checking the usage of the computing nodes.

 ```python
 # File Name - deflection_angle_mpi_monitor.py